How to Sign up for Health Insurance Under the Affordable Care Act

 Remember enrollment is the only time you can use the marketplace.
 Apply to the marketplace today and see if you qualify for subsidies.
 Insurance purchased through the marketplace before the 15th of each month starts on the 1st of the following month.
 Enroll in a plan by February 15th, 2014 for coverage that starts March 1st, 2015.

 If you miss open enrollment you won’t be able to enroll in a marketplace plan again until the next open enrollment period unless you qualify for a special enrollment period.
 Please note you can sign up for CHIP and Medicaid at any time, and up to two months retroactively, if you qualify.
 Medicare and employer based insurance both have their own open enrollment and special enrollment periods as well.

 Learn more about ObamaCare’s open enrollment to understand when you can sign up for different types of health insurance.

 Other Ways to Sign Up For Insurance Under the Affordable Care Act

-Aside from the marketplace there are number of other options for getting coverage in 2014.
-Check out our guide to buying health insurance for 2014 to learn about more ways to sign up for insurance, you can also check out our guide to different types of plans sold on the health insurance marketplace.
+Aside from the marketplace there are number of other options for getting coverage for 2015.
+Check out our guide to buying health insurance for 2015 to learn about more ways to sign up for insurance, you can also check out our guide to different types of plans sold on the health insurance marketplace.